House Democrat slams lawmakers 'on vacations' as eviction moratorium set to end - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Daniella Diaz, Annie Grayer, Phil Mattingly, Kristin Wilson and Melanie Zanona contributed to this report.
+CNN’s Daniella Diaz, Annie Grayer, Phil Mattingly, Kristin Wilson, Melanie Zanona, Suzanne Malveaux, Rachel Janfaza and Vanessa Price contributed to this report.

 Comments